February 21, 2020

 It’s an understandable and justifiable mistake to make.
 Hard, technical skills are more comfortable to identify and quantify.
 Soft skills are not.

 However, management is inherently and undoubtedly a soft skill role.
-Proper management is based on attributes like leadership, communication, teamwork, flexibility, integrity, and empathy.
+Proper management is based on attributes like leadership development, communication, teamwork, flexibility, integrity, and empathy.
 Sure, a manager needs to understand the work their team is doing, but they don’t need to be as operational.

 The mistake of promoting or recruiting managers based on technical skills is, according to Lipman, one of the main reasons why employee engagement rates are at an all-time low across much of the globe.
 We have managers who can do, but they can’t manage.